cart

 Our history

-The Vermont Seniors Golf Association (VTSGA) was founded in 1935.
+The Vermont Seniors' Golf Association (VTSGA) is an independent not for profit organization that was founded in 1935 at Ekwanok Country Club.
 The constitution and by-laws were adopted in 1938.
-The goals of this Association is to encourage and promote good fellowship and friendly competition among senior golfers.
-Initially an annual tournament was scheduled at the Ekwanok Country Club in Manchester, VT.
+The goals of this Association are to encourage and promote good fellowship and friendly competition among senior golfers and support scholarships for young golfers.
+Initially an annual tournament was scheduled at the Ekwanok Country Club in Manchester, VT in order for the founding course to consistently be on the rotation.

 The age requirement for membership was 45, and the dues were set at $5.00.
 Intra Club matches were sponsored, and matters pertaining to the United States Golf Association were attended to.